General Info – summary

 Tree

 This spineless Tree may reach 20m high.
-However, it is usually a much smaller, squat tree up to about 7m high.
-The green smooth Trunk may appear succulent.
-The Bark usually peels off in large bronze-coloured, papery flakes (photo 379), small pieces (photo 653) or in thick discs.
+However, it is usually a much smaller, squat tree up to about 7m.
+The green smooth Trunk (photo 379) may appear succulent.
+The Bark usually peels or flakes off in large bronze-coloured, papery flakes (photo 379) small pieces or in thick discs.
 This loss reveals the dark green, photosynthetic underbark tissue (photo 379).
 There are odoriferous Resin ducts present in the bark from which resin and sap flows when the bark is damaged.
-Young Branchlets are fluted (grooved, funnelled or channelled) and have visible pale Lenticels (usually raised corky oval or elongated areas on the plant that allow the uncontrolled interchange of gases with the environment – photo 379).
-Small branches do not end in spine tips
+Young Branchlets are fluted (grooved, funnelled or channelled) and have visible light coloured pale Lenticels (usually raised corky oval or elongated areas on the plant that allow the uncontrolled interchange of gases with the environment – photo 379).
+Small branches do not end in spine tips.

 Leaves

 This deciduous tree may be without Leaves for months.
-The photosynthetic bark compensates for the loss of leaves.
+The water saving photosynthetic bark compensates for the loss of leaves.
 When they do appear, the alternate leaves are clustered at the ends of branchlets.
 The resinous leaves become large – up to 20cm long.
 They are imparipinnate (pinnately compound leaf ending in a single leaflet) and may be trifoliate – with only 3 leaflets (photo 385).
-There are usually 2-3 pairs of thin Leaflets.
-The terminal single leaflet is the biggest and up to 8 x 3cm.
-Paired leaflets are up to 6 x 2,5cm (photo 384) and may be lanceolate (lance-shaped) or ovate (egg-shaped) or elliptic.
+Leaflets are usually thin.
+The terminal single leaflet is the biggest – up to 8 x 3cm (photo 384).
+Paired leaflets are up to 6 x 2,5cm (photo 386) and may be lanceolate (lance-shaped) or ovate (egg-shaped) or elliptic.
 They are dark green and shiny above.
 Leaflets turn bright yellow before falling.
-The leaflet Apex tapers and may end in a drip-tip and the Base tapers.
-Leaflet Margins may be scalloped (photo 384) to serrate (saw-toothed margin with teeth pointing forward).
-The thin Petiole (leaf stalk) is purplish red when young and up to 6cm long when mature.
+The leaflet Apex tapers and may end in a drip-tip, and the Base tapers.
+Leaflet Margins may be scalloped (having the margin marked with segments of circles – usually less than a semi-circle – photo 384) to serrate (saw-toothed margin with teeth pointing forward – photo 384).
+The thin Petiole (leaf stalk) is purplish red when young (photo 386) and up to 6cm long when mature.
 The Petiolules (leaflet stalks – photo 385) are up to 1,5cm long.
 Stipules (basal appendage of the petiole) are absent.

 Flowers